Contents Home Top Prev Next

 The process of creating this superset is explained in considerable detail on a dedicated page, and the following is a summary of this.
 This work was first presented at the 2022 Voynich MS Conference, as the first keynote talk on 30 November: "Transliteration of the Voynich MS text" (17).

 To set up this alphabet, two major and several minor decisions had to be made.
 The first major decision was whether this new alphabet should be more synthetic like Currier or v101, or more analytical, like Eva.
-It was decided to make the STA alphabet synthetic, as the split of v101 characters into basic componnts would have been too much of a subjective task.
+It was decided to make the STA alphabet synthetic, as the split of v101 characters into basic components was initially considered to be too subjective.
 For the conversion from extended Eva to a synthetic STA, this implied the lengthy, but straightforward task of finding all possible combinations of Eva text fragments in the ZL transliteration that compose the v101 characters and any other composites.

 The full STA definition (after 16 intermediate versions) is provided in this PDF document.
-An example of Voynich MS text expressed in STA is included in the following Figure.
+An example of Voynich MS text expressed in STA is included in Figure 2.
 The top row includes a short line of writing that was taken from the fifth line of f36v.

 Figure 2: an example of a transliteration in STA

-The second row shows the representation of this line in five different original transliterations.
-In the third row they have been represented in the IVTFF file format, while in the bottom row all text has been converted to the STA transliteration alphabet.
+The second row shows the representation of this line in five different original transliterations, using their 'native' alphabets, but already represented in the IVTFF file format.
+In the bottom row all text has been converted to the STA transliteration alphabet.
 Here, grey boxes indicate the remaining differences between the various transliterations.
 This demonstrates two aspects.
 The first is, that this transliteration is not suitable for human reading, but only for computer processing.
 The second is, that transliterations will tend to be consistent in the choice of character family, but mostly differ in the choice of family member for each character.

 The extent of the main transliterations in terms of number of STA characters is included in Table 11 below.